 The success of a business - whether it’s your passion coming to life in your garage a small to medium size business or a large corporation - runs on hard work and requires investment and working capital at the very least.
 No matter how passionate or well operated your business, one ill-timed disaster can wipe out all your profits and potentially put an end to your business and your dreams.
 The key to making sure that all the effort and money you have invested in a business doesn't disappear when a disaster strikes is to protect it with the appropriate insurance.

 Business Income (sometimes referred to as Business Interruption) insurance compensates you for lost income if your company has to vacate the premises due to disaster-related damage that is covered under your property insurance policy, such as a fire.
 Business interruption insurance covers the profits you would have earned, based on your financial records, had the disaster not occurred.
 The policy also covers operating expenses, like electricity, that continues even though business activities have come to a temporary halt.

 Most people would never consider opening a business without buying insurance to cover damage due to fire and windstorms.
-But too many small business owners fail to think about how they would manage if a fire or other disaster render their business premises so temporarily unusable.
+But too many small business owners fail to think about how they would manage if a fire or other disaster renders their business premises temporarily unusable.